ryanlim-sg/PowerBI/README.md

 # Context

 The growth of supermarkets in most populated cities are increasing and market competitions are also high.
 The dataset is one of the historical sales of supermarket company which has recorded in 3 different branches for 3 months data.
-Predictive data analytics methods are easy to apply with this dataset.
+Descriptive and Predictive data analytics methods are easy to apply with this dataset.

 # Attribute information